ranaji038/ANN-Classification/Readme.md

-Here is a clean and professional **README.md** for your Customer Churn Prediction Streamlit project.

----

 # 📊 Customer Churn Prediction App

 This project is a **Streamlit web application** that predicts whether a banking customer is likely to **churn** (close their account).